Skip to content

 12 min read

-Preparedness of Utility Procurement to Confront Emerging Market Challenges
+Preparedness of Utility Procurement to Confront Market Challenges

 To navigate the current challenging business world, procurement leaders in North American utilities are collaborating closely with business unit heads, implementing tailored category strategies, and developing innovative capabilities.